SNOMED-Documents/snomed-editorial-guide/radiographic-imaging-x-ray-and-plain-x-ray.md

   * Plain film of X
   * Plain radiography of X

+These synonyms are only added on request or have been retained as active synonyms where they are already published.
+They are not routinely included as synonyms for the international edition.

 ## Unacceptable descriptions

 The terms _radiologic_ and _radiologic guidance_ are no longer permitted for any new descriptions, neither FSN nor synonyms.
 Neither are the following patterns permitted for any new descriptions: